sitamet/hapi-message-manager/README.md

 # Hapi amqp message manager

-A service wrapper for message digest of keys based on the structure 'dom.obj.act.det'
+A service wrapper for message management with keys based on the structure 'dom.obj.act.det'

- * dom: domain.
+ * dom: domain where the event occurs or the command is targetted
- * obj: object message carries.
+ * obj: object the message carries.
- * act: action: event, error, cmd command.
+ * act: action: [event|error|cmd command].
  * det: action detail.

 This service exposes: